MaslowCommunityGarden/Storage-Rack-for-Plastic-Organisers-/README.md

 This is all Glued together, no other fixings needed for me.

 I used 6mm ply for the shelves and 12mm for the sides.
-I have drawn a backing board in the design but I didn’t use it.
+I have drawn a backing board in the design but I didn't use it.
 I used some small angle brackets and used the existing plywood wall as the backing board.
 If you do want a backing board, its probably easier to cut this with a table or circular saw anyway as its just a rectangle!